PdoyleC/PP2-Miscellaneous-Quiz/README.md

 - To have a reset or restart button.
 - There will be a choice of answers to choose from.
 - The correct answer will be displayed when the question is answered.
+- For the quiz to be like a timed test, when the time is up the quiz will end.

 ### User Feedback